redhat-cop/ocp4-helpernode/docs/iso-maker.md

 Few things to note; I had to add the `.3` in the `iso_name` as well as the extra `x86_64`.
 This var (`iso_name`) is the name of the ISO at the [OpenShift Mirror](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/).

+The `iso_checksum` is another thing you need to change that can also be found on the [OpenShift Mirror](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/) in the `sha256sum.txt` file.

 Take note that `rhcos_bios` is the name of your bios file on the helpernode.

 You also need to edit the `inventory.yml` file based on your environment.